jerewill-cisco/intersight-splunk-addon/README.md

 And just a few more for fun...

-Here's an example where we join the computePhyiscalSummaries and the networkElementSummaries into a combined table...
+Here's an example where we join the computePhysicalSummaries and the networkElementSummaries into a combined table...

 `index=* sourcetype="cisco:intersight:*Summaries" | dedup Moid | eval version=coalesce(Version,Firmware) | table source, Name, Model, Serial, version`